-According to a research report "Critical Infrastructure Protection Market by Component, Solution (Physical Safety and Security (Video Surveillance Systems, Screening and Scanning) and Cybersecurity (Encryption, Threat Intelligence)), Vertical, and Region - Global Forecast to 2026" published by MarketsandMarkets, the global critical infrastructure protection market size to grow from The post-COVID 19 critical infrastructure protection market size to grow from USD 133.3 billion in 2021 to USD 157.1 billion by 2026, at a Compound Annual Growth Rate (CAGR) of 3.3% from 2021 to 2026.
+According to a research report "Critical Infrastructure Protection Market by Component, Security Type (Physical Safety & Security (Video Surveillance Systems, Screening, and Scanning) and Cybersecurity (Encryption, Threat Intelligence)), Vertical and Region - Global Forecast to 2027" published by MarketsandMarkets, the global critical infrastructure protection market is projected to grow from an estimated USD 143.0 billion in 2023 to USD 162.5 billion by 2027 at a Compound Annual Growth Rate (CAGR) of 3.3 % from 2023 to 2027.
+Rising cyberattacks organizations have faced in recent years are one of the factors driving the market growth.

-Browse 544 market data Tables and 50 Figures spread through 395 Pages and in-depth TOC on "Critical Infrastructure Protection Market by Component, Solution (Physical Safety and Security (Video Surveillance Systems, Screening and Scanning) and Cybersecurity (Encryption, Threat Intelligence)), Vertical, and Region - Global Forecast to 2026"
+Browse 492 market data Tables and 52 Figures spread through 359 Pages and in-depth TOC on "Critical Infrastructure Protection Market by Component, Security Type (Physical Safety & Security (Video Surveillance Systems, Screening, and Scanning) and Cybersecurity (Encryption, Threat Intelligence)), Vertical and Region - Global Forecast to 2027"

 View detailed Table of Content here - https://www.marketsandmarkets.com/Market-Reports/critical-infrastructure-protection-cip-market-988.html

-By solution, physical safety and security segment to hold the largest market size during the forecast period
+By cybersecurity segment, threat intelligence accounts for the largest market size during the forecast period

-North America to hold the largest market size during the forecast period
+By region, North America accounts for the largest market size during the forecast period

 Mr. Aashish Mehra